Larry’s Testimony

 The only untouched asset I had was a $125,000 life insurance policy.
 So, my solution seemed obvious: suicide.

-As for taking my life, I had no problems with it because I was an agnostic.
+As for taking my life, I had no problems with it because I was an atheist.
 No God equals no problems with eternal judgment, right?
 It wasn’t personal, just a business solution for my family and me.

 My plan was uncomplicated.
 I figured on enjoying one last weekend with my family and then committing suicide on that Monday evening.